Privacy & data protection

 From a phased commencement, APP entities using ADM must disclose in Privacy Policy.

-Before disclosing personal info overseas, take reasonable steps so the recipient won't breach the APPs (or meet an exception).
+Before disclosing personal information overseas, APP 8 requires reasonable steps so the recipient meets the APPs — unless an exception applies.
+Steps and exceptions.

 - highCWLTHupcomingAutomated Decision-Making transparency (Privacy Act 2024 reforms)